Pan Am Flight 121: Flight history

 Prior to the fatal flight, the Lockheed L-049 Constellation known as the Clipper Eclipse had suffered engine problems during a flight earlier that week.
 This had required it to turn back near Gander, Newfoundland on the outbound leg of the journey, and delayed it for two days.
 A cylinder was replaced in the number 2 engine, as a failure in the top piston ring was found.
 A further problem was found in that engine later in the week while in Rome.
 Captain Joseph Hart, Jr., 42, and chief purser Anthony Volpe were walking under the wing when Volpe spotted what he thought was oil dripping from the engine.
 It turned out to be hydraulic fluid and required a replacement pump to be installed.

 Captain Hart's flight crew included first officer Robert McCoy, 25, from Maugansville, Maryland, and third officer Gene Roddenberry, 25, of River Edge, New Jersey.
 Roddenberry had no role on the plane to perform, as he was "deadheading" – riding as a passenger on the flight without any set duties – although that changed during the flight.
 There were a total of 36 passengers and crew on the plane.

-The plane departed Karachi at 3:37pm on a flight to Istanbul.
+The plane departed Karachi at 3:37 pm on a flight to Istanbul.
 This was the first leg on the return journey to New York.
 The flight was expected to take ten and a half hours, and fly at a cruising altitude of 18500 ft.
-Five hours into the flight, Roddenberry took over from Hart at the wheel to give the Captain a break.
+Five hours into the flight, Roddenberry took over from Hart at the yoke to give the Captain a break.
 While Hart was out of the cockpit, the number one engine developed a fault with an exhaust rocker arm, and so Roddenberry shut the engine down.

 Hart returned to the cockpit and evaluated the situation.
 Knowing that the plane could fly on three engines, and that the local airstrips would not be able to make immediate repairs, he decided to continue on to Istanbul.
 The remaining engines, however, could not take the increased load and began to overheat.
 Hart descended the plane in an attempt to cool them, also reducing the power in order to keep them going.
 At 10 pm, he ordered radioman Nelson Miles to advise local fields of their position, which was recorded as being at 14000 ft, and 50 mi east of Baghdad, Iraq.
 The Royal Air Force field at Habbaniya suggested that the Eclipse should land there, but Hart was worried once again about repair facilities and decided to press on.
 A cockpit alarm activated at around 11:30 pm, indicating that the number 2 engine had caught fire.